-In addition to the circumstances stated above, the Code Enforcement Officer will also have the authority to cause a nuisance or violation within the meaning of this Section to be abated if a property owner or occupant has no right to receive a notice of violation and correction pursuant to Section 500.375(B) and (D) of the City Code because the responsible party has permitted or caused the same or substantially the same violation to occur three (3) or more times within a period of twelve (12) months after the violation was previously corrected by either the responsible party(ies) or by the City.
+In addition to the circumstances stated above, the Code Enforcement Officer will also have the authority to cause a nuisance or violation within the meaning of this Section to be abated if a property owner or occupant has no right to receive a notice of violation and correction pursuant to Section 500.375(B) and (D) of the Code of the City of Bolivar because the responsible party has permitted or caused the same or substantially the same violation to occur three (3) or more times within a period of twelve (12) months after the violation was previously corrected by either the responsible party(ies) or by the City.

 In abating a nuisance or other violation within the meaning of this Section, the Code Enforcement Officer may use any suitable means or assistance for that purpose, whether by employees of the City or day laborers especially employed for that purpose, and the cost of the abatement shall be assessed pursuant to Section 235.010(D)(3).

-Immediate abatement.
+Immediate Abatement.
 Whenever it becomes necessary to abate a nuisance immediately in order to secure the general health of the City or any of its inhabitants, the City is authorized to abate such nuisance without notice and may use any suitable means or assistance for that purpose, whether by employees of the City or day laborers especially employed for that purpose, and the cost of the abatement shall be assessed pursuant to Section 235.010(D)(3).

-Costs of abatement.
+Costs Of Abatement.
 The costs of the abatement by the City of any nuisance or violation within the meaning of this Section pursuant to Section 235.010(D)(1) and (2) above will be assessed to the property owner(s) and occupant, if not the same, as follows:

 The costs of abatement may include a fee for the City's costs in administering this Section, including the time reasonably expended by all City employees or officers who are called upon to assist with the matter based upon their hourly wage (determined in the case of salaried employees by dividing their annual salary by 2,080) plus an additional thirty-three and one-third percent (33 1/3%) for benefits and a reasonable charge for all equipment or tools of the City which are used in abating the nuisance.
 The Code Enforcement Officer may call upon other employees and City equipment to abate the nuisance or may contract with third parties to do so if the City has inadequate personnel and/or equipment, or such personnel and/or equipment are not available to correct the condition.